CodeLinaro-mirror/la_platform_external_stg/doc/stg.md

     Read ABI information from ELF symbols and DWARF types.

-    NOTE: C++ DWARF type support is a work in progress.

 *   `-s|--stg`

     Read ABI information from a `.stg` file.

-    NOTE: The `.stg` format is still novel and subject to change.

 ### Options